Eczbek/xieite/docs/namespaces/random/structures/uniform_interruptable_distribution/1/operators/constructor.md

 &nbsp;

 ## Description
 Constructs a `xieite::random::UniformInterruptableDistribution<Number>`.
-Throws a `xieite::exceptions::PossibleResultsExcludedByArguments` if all possible values are excluded.
+Invokes `std::unreachable()` if all possible values are excluded.

 &nbsp;